M. Vincent van Mechelen

 From this general definition it should be clear what a chong-plus-2 or 'chong-2' table is supposed to be.
 It is the table which expresses the integer values of a2b or chong(a,2,b) with a≥1 and b≥1.
 In other words, an exponentiation table pure and simple.

 What is being generated in the chong-2 table for a=2 is all values of chong(2,2,b), values which together constitute nothing else than a geometric sequence with 2 as its first term and 2 as its factor or 'common ratio'.
 For a=3, chong(3,2,b) generates all terms of a geometric sequence with 3 as its first term and 3 as its factor.
 Now, what does the chong-3 operator generate?
 It will not be a geometric sequence, let alone a so-called 'arithmetic' one.
 On the basis of its definition it will be a chong-2 sequence, but one of which the calculated values form a chong-3-generated sequence.
 (See my article A Substantive Terminology for Sequences and Cycles with a discussion of the difference between a definition formula and a calculation formula of a sequence.)
 The very first nontrivial sequence generated in the chong-3 table is a sequence of squares, apart from 2, the first term.
-However, it is not an ordinary set of squares such as the totally meaningless set starting with the 'five perfect squares' 1, 4, 9, 16 and 25!
+However, it is not an ordinary set of squares such as the totally meaningless set starting with the five so-called 'perfect' squares 1, 4, 9, 16 and 25!
+(This talk of 'perfection' is in the eye of the beholder, someone with an adult integer bias.)
 The very first sequence generated in the chong-3 table is, apart from its first two terms (2 and 4) a sequence of squares of squares, and it is the sole such chong-generated sequence of squares.
 It is not followed by a sequence of squares, even squares of squares, such as {3,9,81,6561,43046721,...}; it is followed by a sequence of cubes, the sequence {3,27,19683,7625597484987,...}.
 The top part of the chong-3 table should be enough to attest to this.

 TOP PART OF A (MUCH LARGER) CHONG-PLUS-3 TABLE: